Are you on the fence on whether or not you should build your own computer or buy a prebuilt system?

 10. You Have Complete Control for Customization

-However, in a few years, you may be a gaming fanatic.
+However, you might decide to jump into gaming in the future.
 Instead of buying an entirely new computer, you can just swap out a couple of parts on your existing PC to maximize your gaming experience.
 The parts that can be switched for customization include your graphics card, memory, case, optical drive, power supply, processor, motherboard, mouse, monitor, keyboard, and speakers.

 11. Building a PC Sharpens Your Problem-Solving Skills

 Learning to solve problems in an efficient manner is a skill that can translate into other aspects of your life as well.
 During the computer building process, you are going to encounter some obstacles and bumps along the way.

 When this happens, there is no reason to get upset or freak out; it’s an opportunity for you to put your problem-solving skills to the test.
 The way people respond to adversity tells a lot about who they are as a person.
 It’s easy to just give up, but fighting through your struggles makes the reward feel even better.

 Don’t feel ashamed to reach out to someone for help.
 Ask the experts who have gone through this before to share some knowledge with you.
 No matter how difficult or frustrating your problem may seem I can promise that there is a solution for it.

 You’ll also have to put your research skills to the test.
 During the research process, you will encounter other useful information as well, which broadens your comprehension and helps make you more knowledgeable on the topic.

 12. Building a PC Allows You to Choose Your Operating System